Do hamsters smell? Yes, but here are 3 vet-approved ways to get rid of bad odors

-How to get rid of hamster smell
+How do you get rid of hamster smell?

 1. Regularly clean out their cage